 15.5.8.
-Any adverse impacts caused during construction will be remediated in line with the SMP and will result in a negligible effect.
+Any adverse impacts caused during construction will be remediated in line with the SMP.
+A negligible effect.

 15.5.9.
 There will be a low magnitude loss of 8.4 ha of high sensitivity Grade 1 and 2 land and a medium magnitude loss of 26.8 ha of medium sensitivity Subgrade 3a agricultural quality land.
-This permanent loss of best and most versatile agricultural land equates to a significant moderate adverse effect of the EMG2 Works.
+This permanent loss of best and most versatile agricultural land equates to a moderate adverse effect of the EMG2 Main Site.